-Morag Macdonald, joint head of the international intellectual property group of Bird & Bird in 1985 having originally trained as a barrister and became a partner of the firm in 1989.
-Her original degree, from Cambridge University, was in Mathematics, Physics and Law.
-Her particular interests are all forms of IP disputes and strategic advice, especially in regards to international cross border IP strategy advice.
+Morag joined the intellectual property group of Bird & Bird in 1985 having originally trained as a barrister and became a partner of the firm in 1989.
+Her original degree, from Cambridge University, was in mathematics, physics and law.
+Her particular interests are all forms of IP disputes and strategic counselling, especially as regards international cross-border IP strategy advice.

-Reported UK IP trials in which she has been involved include Mentor v Hollister, Research Corporation’s SPC, Reckitt & Coleman v Richardson Vicks, Cartonneries de Thulin v White Knight, Stolt Comex Seaway ats Coflexip, Freelift v Stannah, Synthon v SKB, Associated Newspapers v Express Newspapers, Sir Robert McAlpine v Alfred McAlpine, Allergan v Merz Pharma, Proctor & Gamble v Reckitt Benckiser, Baxter Healthcare v Abbott Laboratories, European Central Bank v DSS, Edwards Lifesciences v Corevalve and most recently Kuros Biosurgery AG v Baxter Healthcare, Schlumberger Holdings Limited vElectromagnetic Geoservices AS, Danisco A/S v Novozymes A/S and Smith & Nephew Plc v Convatec Technologies Inc, Virgin Atlantic Airways Ltd v Air Canada and Velocys v Compact GTL.
+Reported UK IP trials in which she has been involved include Mentor v Hollister, Research Corporation’s SPC, Reckitt & Coleman v Richardson Vicks, Cartonneries de Thulin v White Knight, Stolt Comex Seaway ats Coflexip, Freelift v Stannah, Synthon v SKB, Associated Newspapers v Express Newspapers, Sir Robert McAlpine v Alfred McAlpine, Allergan v Merz Pharma, Proctor & Gamble v Reckitt Benckiser, Baxter Healthcare v Abbott Laboratories, European Central Bank v DSS, Edwards Lifesciences v Corevalve and most recently Kuros Biosurgery AG v Baxter Healthcare, Schlumberger Holdings Limited vElectromagnetic Geoservices AS, Danisco A/S v Novozymes A/S, Smith & Nephew Plc v Convatec Technologies Inc, Virgin Atlantic Airways Ltd v Air Canada and Velocys v Compact GTL.

-This biography is an extract from The International Who's Who of Life Sciences Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Life Sciences which can be purchased from our Shop.